bearmini/KarabinerSetup/README.md

     * Option  Key   : Option
     * Command Key   : Command

-4. System Preferences \> PCKeyboardHack
+4. Launchpad or Finder's Application folder \> Seil

     *  Check 'Change Caps Lock' and change the keycode to 59 (Control_L)
     *  Check 'Change Command_L' and change the keycode to 54 (Command_R)